ADOPTING CHILDREN FROM UKRAINE

 Interested in adopting a child from Ukraine?
 So are many western couples who cannot have children of their own or choose not to do so for health or personal reasons.
-Ukrainian children are typically family-oriented, caring, and make attachments easily.
+Ukrainian children are typically family-oriented, and caring, and make attachments easily.
 They are eager to be part of a family and look to their new parents with adoration.

 Ukraine today is a comparatively friendly place for would-be adopters from overseas.
 International adoption is restricted or prohibited in many countries, but Ukraine has very few restrictions.
 People with any income level may adopt, as well as singles, divorced people, and homosexual couples (who make up 10-20% of those who adopt Ukrainian children).